-The City of Shorewood is participating in the 2021 Wyland National Mayor’s Water Challenge for Water Conservation.
+The City of Shorewood participates in the annual Wyland National Mayor’s Water Challenge for Water Conservation.
 Mayors nationwide challenge residents to conserve water, energy and other natural resources on behalf of their city through a series of informative, easy-to-use online pledges.
-This month-long competition takes place April 1 – 30.
+The month-long competition takes place April 1 – 30 of each year.

 Cities compete in categories based on population.
 The city with the highest percentage of residents who register to take the challenge wins.
 Individuals who participate in the Mayor’s National Water Challenge are eligible to win prizes!
 The grand prize given to an individual is free utilities for one year (up to $3,000).